-Over the past few months, many of us have gotten to know the Zoom teleconferencing platform well, as we do everything from attend church to teach preschool, from business meetings to happy hours, pub trivia to meetings with professionals.
+In 2020, many of us have gotten to know the Zoom teleconferencing platform well, as we do everything from attend church to teach preschool, join business meetings and happy hours, play pub trivia and lead support groups.
 Different people may have different levels of understanding, but most of us are still trying to work out some glitches.

-Here is a huge and hopefully comprehensive list of tips for each of these levels, from simplest tasks to more complex.
-If you’re a brand new beginner, just read the first 4 topics and feel free to ignore the rest!
-(Or just print this Zoom basics PDF and read it.)
-If you’re a more advanced user, it’s still worth skimming through the early portions of this post, and you may discover tricks you didn’t know!
-Italicized comments are the least vital (though still interesting) info.
-Or, you can skip straight to what you’re looking for:
+Here is a huge and hopefully comprehensive collection of tips for each of these levels, from simplest tasks to more complex.
+If you’re a brand new beginner, just read the first blog post and feel free to ignore the rest!
+But for those who are ready, there’s lots more to learn:

-- Becoming a more skilled Zoom participant (gallery view vs. speaker view, changing your name, looking better, and sounding better)
+- Becoming a more skilled Zoom participant.
+Changing how you see people – gallery view vs. speaker view; changing your name, updating your app.

 - Screen “hygiene” for prolonged use – reduce Zoom fatigue

 Note: Zoom also has LOTS of great online tutorials / support information.
 You can find it all from: https://support.zoom.us/hc/en-us.